 I had a vision of my expanded belly carrying me upwards, all I was able to grab before my feet left the ground was my sunglasses and camera.
 I was carried to the sky photographing my way upwards.
 I had broken into the stratosphere when.... *blink*

 It was over.

+A quick look on Google the next morning revealed that apparently more than just me has a reaction to a cocktail of food, alcohol and medicine, and as far back as 100 years.
 Intrigued, I checked Instructables to see if anyone had done something similar, to my surprise (and to date of publish) they had not.
 I was inspired to create my own aerial photographs.
 Since I am not familiar with the methods of making my trigger from 555 timers, I needed to make a mechanical trigger.
 As a twist I would use recycled and re-purposed materials and combine it with an old abondoned digital camera to take photos from my kite.

 While electronics may be second nature to some, to others (myself included) they are a mystery.
 I did not want wiring or programming to be a deterrent, for this project this element is removed entirely.
 In addition I wanted a design that would not compromise the camera housing.
 This rules out opening the camera to solder on a trigger.

 My guidelines for this project were:

 - use as much recycled content as possible

 - able to function with any digital camera

 - no special camera function (or special plug)

 - no specialty knowledge (eg: no electrical / arduino / 555 timers etc.)